shelleywang/javascript-practice-problems/README.md

 ## about this repo

-I'm using this repo to keep track of my progress on working on some practice problems in Javascript.
+I'm using this repo to keep track of some Javascript practice problems.

 I will be sourcing the problems from a few different places, including: [CodeWars](http://www.codewars.com/), [Project Euler](https://projecteuler.net/), [Coderbyte](http://coderbyte.com/)